Finding the Second-Best Candidate under the Mallows Model

 The winning probability is increasing and converging to $1$ as $\theta$ increases, when $k=1$ is the optimal; the winning probability is maximized at $(\theta, p) = (1.81, 0.340203)$ when $k=2$ is optimal; the winning probability is maximized at $(\theta, p) = (1.37, 0.298144)$ when $k=3$ is optimal (See Figure~\ref{best-2}).

-Intuitively, we have that the Mallows distribution becomes highly concentrated around the permutation $[N(N-1)\ldots 21]$ when $\theta$ increases, and thus rejecting the first candidate and accepting the next left-to-right second maximum will capture the value $(N-1)$ most of the times (the probability tends to $1$ as $\theta \to \infty$).
-However, for $k=2$ and $k=3$, since the distribution concentrates around the permutation $[N(N-1)\ldots 21]$ as $\theta \to \infty$, rejecting the first two or three candidates, respectively, and then accepting the next left-to-right second maximum is increasingly unlikely to capture the value $N-1$.
+Intuitively, we have that the Mallows distribution becomes highly concentrated around the permutation $[N(N-1)\ldots 21]$ when $\theta$ increases, and thus rejecting the first candidate and accepting the next left-to-right second-maximum will capture the value $(N-1)$ most of the times (the probability tends to $1$ as $\theta \to \infty$).
+However, for $k=2$ and $k=3$, since the distribution concentrates around the permutation $[N(N-1)\ldots 21]$ as $\theta \to \infty$, rejecting the first two or three candidates, respectively, and then accepting the next left-to-right second-maximum is increasingly unlikely to capture the value $N-1$.

 \begin{remark} When $\theta = 1$, for $k \ge 1$ we have by Theorem~\ref{formula} Therefore, the maximum probability of winning is $\frac{N^2}{4N(N-1)} \to 1/4$ and is realized at $k = N/2$.
-The optimal strategy is to 1) reject the first $\frac{N}{2}-1$ candidates; 2) accept or reject the $\frac{N}{2}$th candidate if it is a left-to-right maximum; reject this candidate otherwise; 3) for a candidate $j > N/2$ we either accept him/her if the candidate is a left-to-right second maximum; or, we accept or reject the candidate if he/she is a left-to-right maximum; otherwise, we reject the candidate. \end{remark}
+The optimal strategy is to 1) reject the first $\frac{N}{2}-1$ candidates; 2) accept or reject the $\frac{N}{2}$th candidate if it is a left-to-right maximum; reject this candidate otherwise; 3) for a candidate $j > N/2$ we either accept him/her if the candidate is a left-to-right second-maximum; or, we accept or reject the candidate if he/she is a left-to-right maximum; otherwise, we reject the candidate. \end{remark}